jentery/dh150/index.md

 I want you to thrive in this course and everywhere else.
 Please let me know as early as possible if you have any concerns or if you require any assistance to succeed.
 I’ll do my best to help.

-If you need to cover gaps in care, then please don't hesitate to bring your children to seminar.
+If you need to cover gaps in care, then please don't hesitate to bring your children to class.
 Babies who are nursing are always welcome, as I do not want you to choose between feeding your child and continuing your education.

 UVic takes student mental health very seriously, with a [website](https://www.uvic.ca/mentalhealth/) full of resources.
 We offer services such as assistance and referral to address students' personal, social, career, and study skills concerns.
 Services for students also include crisis and emergency mental health consultation and confidential assessment, counselling services (individual and small group), and referrals.
 Many of these programs are connected with Health Services, which is located at the Petersen Health Centre (Lower Parking Lot #5, off Sinclair Road, behind the residence cafeteria).
 Many offices have walk-in hours as well as appointments.

 The [Student Services website](https://www.uvic.ca/studentaffairs/departments/student-services/index.php) lists several policies that you might want to know about and may make your life at UVic safer and easier.
-Only some of them are directly related to this seminar, but they're still important.
+Only some of them are directly related to this course, but they're still important.

 # Acknowledgements